William E. Barber: World War II

 Second Lieutenant Barber served with the 1st Parachute Regiment on the West Coast until 1944.
 Assigned as a platoon commander with Company E, 2nd Battalion, 26th Marine Regiment, 5th Marine Division, at Marine Corps Base Camp Pendleton, California, he embarked for the Pacific area and later took part in the Battle of Iwo Jima.
 After being wounded, twice, he was evacuated and later returned to his unit, serving as a company commander during the last two weeks of the operation.
-Shortly after, he was promoted to the first lieutenant and again commanded the company during the initial occupation of Japan.
+Shortly after, he was promoted to first lieutenant and again commanded the company during the initial occupation of Japan.
 He was awarded the Silver Star and two Purple Hearts for his actions on Iwo Jima, in which "he disregarded his own wounds and directed enemy fire to rescue two wounded Marines from enemy territory."

 Barber returned to the United States in 1946; he served on recruiting duty in Milwaukee, Wisconsin; served as a rifle company commander with the 8th Marines, 2nd Marine Division, at Marine Corps Base Camp Lejeune, North Carolina; Inspector-Instructor of the Marine Corps Reserve's Company D, 6th Infantry Battalion, in Altoona and Philadelphia, respectively.